 Such swatter bats work great but they have some serious drawbacks.

 These units use a fairly complex circuit which require a calculated inductor and a switching circuit.
 The second complex thing in the design is the bat mesh which cannot be hand made and require special equipment and tools for the assembly.

-Moreover the battery used with these bats being cheap degrade at a faster pace and finally become useless, requiring replacement, which usually become difficult for a layman user.
+Moreover the battery used with these bats being cheap are prone to faults and finally become useless, or require frequent repairing, which usually become difficult for a layman user.